Dropout (streaming service): Independent ownership

 Dropout CEO Sam Reich (pictured in 2024) acquired a majority interest in the service in 2020.

 After launch, Dropout saw that the unscripted and less expensive content both acquired and retained viewers, while more expensive and scripted shows neither acquired nor retained viewers, with the limited exception of WTF 101.
 Dimension 20 became the most popular show on the platform, followed by Um, Actually and Cartoon Hell.
 Game Changer, hosted by Reich, would also become a success upon launch in 2019.
 A year after Dropout's launch, the service had between 75,000 and 100,000 subscribers.
 Dropout planned to release a new original title per month in 2019, according to Sam Reich.
 However, the programming slate did not allow Dropout to pivot quickly enough away from scripted content and it was still not profitable by the end of 2019; Reich later noted that "we had a writer's room full of scripted comedy writers.
 All of us were sort of having to pivot to think about something that wasn't our primary skill set."
 Because Dropout was in the middle of a $30 million subscription investment, the streamer was on track to "lose" another $10 million by the end of 2019 before it would be profitable.

-In January of 2020, IAC announced it had ceased financing CollegeHumor, leading to the layoff of 105 employees.
+In January 2020, IAC announced it had ceased financing CollegeHumor, leading to the layoff of 105 employees.
 IAC unsuccessfully attempted to sell CollegeHumor to numerous studios and entertainment companies at this time, reportedly seeking up to $100 million for the company; Viacom offered to buy CollegeHumor and its back catalog for $3 million.
-IAC ultimately sold CollegeHumor to then-Chief Creative Officer Reich in 2020, who transitioned to CEO.
+IAC ultimately sold CollegeHumor to Reich, the then-Chief Creative Officer, in 2020, who transitioned to CEO as a result.
 IAC kept a minority stake in Dropout, having been convinced by Reich it had the potential to become worth more than Viacom's offer.
 The deal was finalized in March 2020.
 Dropout ended production on scripted shows and focused on unscripted shows such as Um, Actually, Dimension 20, and Game Changer, briefly producing these series through online conference during the beginning of the COVID-19 pandemic.

-During the July-November 2023 SAG-AFTRA strike, Dropout series such as Dimension 20, Game Changer and Um, Actually were initially shut down.
+During the July–November 2023 SAG-AFTRA strike, Dropout series such as Dimension 20, Game Changer and Um, Actually were initially shut down.
 Reich stated: